mozilla/price-tracker/docs/METRICS.md

   - `'best_buy_link'`: Sends the user to Best Buy.
   - `'ebay_link'`: Sends the user to Ebay.
   - `'feedback_button'`: Sends the user to a feedback Survey.
-  - `'help_button'`: Sends the user to a Price Alerts support.mozilla.org page.
+  - `'help_button'`: Sends the user to a Price Wise support.mozilla.org page.
   - `'home_depot_link'`: Sends the user to Home Depot.
-  - `'learn_more_link'`: Sends the user to a Price Alerts support.mozilla.org page.
+  - `'learn_more_link'`: Sends the user to a Price Wise support.mozilla.org page.
   - `'product_card'`: Sends the user to the product page for the given Product Card.
   - `'system_notification'`: Sends the user to the product page for the Price Alert displayed in the notification.
   - `'walmart_link'`: Sends the user to Walmart.